 Moreover, I have had much personal dealing with USPG over the years.
 SPG was largely responsible for the establishment of Anglican work in what is now Zimbabwe, where Jane and I spent three years as missionaries with our children.
 Both there and in subsequent scholarship I have had occasion to pore over many SPG records.
 Through various mission consultations a number of people associated with SPG have become colleagues and friends – Mano Rumalshah, Edgar Ruddock, Michael Doe and Chad Gandiya among them.

 In short, I’m fond of the society as well as respectful of it.
 I speak not only as a missiologist always concerned about the terminology and theology of mission but as someone who has a collegial relationship with the organization.
-The critique in my reflection concerns only the implications of the name change, for I have great respect for the vision and dedication of the Us leadership and for the organization as a whole.
+The critique in my reflection concerns only the implications of the name change, and I honor and celebrate the vision and dedication of the Us leadership and the organization as a whole.

 So, the name change.
 The news story relating this shift and its official promulgation was posted on the Anglican Communion website on 22 November 2012, and you can find it here.